Private label: Store brands

 Private-label brands emerged in the 19th century.
 Until the early 20th century, their general focus was on delivering quality at a price below that of the national brands.
 In the first half of the 20th century, the quality of private brands diluted and their standards dropped.
 In their competitive struggle against national brands, low prices were considered more important than quality.
 In the second half of the century, this trend gradually reversed.
 As quality and visual appearance improved, private labels rose to prominence in the 1970s and '80s.
 By the 1990s, they were increasingly seen as a threat to the established brands.
-Also, from the '90s onwards, a premiumization of store brands began to occur, giving rise to more expensive premium private labels.
+Also, from the 1990s onwards, a premiumization of store brands began to occur, giving rise to more expensive premium private labels.
+A survey conducted by the UK's Groceries Code Adjudicator in 2024 noted that retailers were introducing more own-label products and the adjudicator commented that this trend added to management complexities for suppliers.

 Generic brands are often associated with store brands.
 Generic products were first introduced in the United States in 1977, quickly winning market share from national and private-label brands.
 A 1981 academic article described them as products "without brand names, in very plain packages with simple labels and usually sold at prices below both the national and private brands with which they compete".
 Packages of generic products often feature only the name of the type of product it contains, e.g. "Cola" or "Batteries".
 Nowadays, the terms generic brand and store brand are sometimes used interchangeably.
 The term generic can be used as a pejorative toward store brand items that are perceived as bland or cheap.

 A private-label brand is often produced by the same company that manufactures the national brand of that product.
 Different brands target different consumers.
 For instance, Kimberly-Clark makes Huggies diapers, but also produces a Walmart budget version.
 Allegedly, some store-brand items are identical to their name-brand counterparts: they are said to be literally the same product, except for the packaging and price.
 In other cases, a manufacturer can have multiple formulas for one product, creating a private-label version using one method and the national-label version using another.
 In 2007, a mass-recall of contaminated pet food products brought to light that more than 100 different brands of pet food, both premium- and private-label, were in fact produced by a single company: Menu Foods Inc. in Ontario, Canada.
 The ingredients and recipes they used differed substantially among brands, depending on what their clients specified.

+In the United Kingdom, supermarkets have been criticised for "fake farm" private label brands.